History of Xinjiang: Buddhist Kingdoms (3rd–6th century)

-Gokturk Khaganate and Tuyuhun (5th–7th c.)
+Gokturk Khaganate and Tuyuhun (5th–7th century)

 In the 5th century the Turks began to emerge in the Altay region, subservient to the Rouran.
 Within a century they had defeated the Rouran and established a vast Turkic Khaganate (552–581), stretching over most of Central Asia past both the Aral Sea in the west and Lake Baikal in the east.
 In 581 the Gokturks split into the Western Turkic Khaganate (581–657) and Eastern Turkic Khaganate (581–630), with Xinjiang coming under the western half.

 Parts of southern Xinjiang were controlled by the Tuyuhun Kingdom (284–670), who established a vast empire that encompassed Qinghai, Gansu, Ningxia, northern Sichuan, eastern Shaanxi, southern Xinjiang, and most of Tibet, stretching 1,500 kilometers from east to west and 1,000 kilometers from north to south.
 They unified parts of Inner Asia for the first time in history, developed the southern route of the Silk Road, and promoted cultural exchange between the eastern and western territories, dominating the northwest for more than three and half centuries until it was destroyed by the Tibetan Empire.
 The Tuyuhun Empire existed as an independent kingdom outside China and was not included as part of Chinese historiography.